|PIBWL Main page||Steel Panthers page||Recommended links||© Michal Derela, 1998|

 It is dedicated to those, who fought for freedom.

 Our intention, first of all, is to popularize less known prototypes, armoured cars and armoured trains of the Polish Army.
-Other vehicles will be added in our free time (that we are always lacking - that's why we can not update this site frequently - see what's new).
+Other vehicles will be added in our free time (that we are always lacking - that's why we can not update this site frequently).
 We are aware, that some of pages may seem too big and too detailed.
 Indeed, we have tried to make them as detailed as possible, because it may be difficult to find all these information outside Poland, especially that most of books on the subject are in Polish, and in addition, out of print.

 This is only a hobby project, therefore we are unable to search source documents in archives - but we have tried to gather and compare information from most of available publications, and indicate doubts and unclear issues.
 We have been cooperating with several Polish authors and researchers.
 Some photographs are of a poor quality, but we have been trying to make the topic most complete.
 This site is very raw and simple - but the information is our goal (besides, it is created entirely by us in the Notepad, currently in kED text editor).
 Viewing in mobile devices in not recommended.